Hitler's National Socialism Was Socialism

 Reading 'Hitler's National Socialism' by Rainer Zitelmann

 North Korea calls itself a Democratic People’s Republic and claims to represent all of Korea, thus the acronym DPRK.
 If you are an intellectual heir of Vladimir Lenin who believes in ‘the dictatorship of the proletariat’, then it does make a certain sense.
-Simply define ‘democracy’ a dictatorship ‘expressing the popular will’ — because as Orwell famously observed, totalitarianism inverts the meanings of words to master them— and freedom becomes slavery, ignorance becomes strength, and democracy becomes dictatorship, thus the Democratic in DPRK.
+Simply define ‘democracy’ as a dictatorship ‘expressing the popular will’ — because as Orwell famously observed, totalitarianism inverts the meanings of words to master them — and freedom becomes slavery, ignorance becomes strength, and democracy becomes dictatorship, thus the Democratic in DPRK.

 It is therefore natural to be suspicious of the NSDAP, or National Socialist German Workers’ Party (Nationalsozialistische Deutsche Arbeiterpartei), better known by the Stalinist epithet ‘Nazis’.
 This choice of word, socialist, turns out to have been conscious branding by Mr. Toothbrush Mustache himself.
 Adolf the Austrian wanted to win the workers over from the communists and their labor unions.
 It worked.
 “Between 1925 and 1933, 40 percent of new NSDAP members were blue-collar workers — working class Germans”, Rainer Zitelmann writes in Hitler’s National Socialism.
 “They were disproportionately the most-educated workers”, the ones who understood that what Der Führer offered them was social advancement commensurate with their abilities.